opendocsg/slw-judgments-backfill/2010_SGCA_10/report.md

 **Introduction**

-1       This appeal arose from the decision of a High Court judge (“the Judge”) in Originating Summons No 556 of 2008 (see _Ng Chan Teng v Keppel Singmarine Dockyard Pte Ltd_ [2009] 2 SLR(R) 647 (“the GD”)).
+1       This appeal arose from the decision of a High Court judge (“the Judge”) in Originating Summons No 556 of 2008 (see _Ng Chan Teng v Keppel Singmarine Dockyard Pte Ltd_ <span class="citation">[2009] 2 SLR(R) 647</span> (“the GD”)).
 The Judge had allowed an application by the plaintiff/respondent, Ng Chan Teng, made pursuant to s 54B of the Subordinate Courts Act (Cap 321, 2007 Rev Ed) (“SCA”) read with s 18 and para 10 of the First Schedule of the Supreme Court of Judicature Act (Cap 322, 2007 Rev Ed), to transfer his action against the appellant, Keppel Singmarine Dockyard Pte Ltd, from the District Court to the High Court.

 2       Section 54B of the SCA reads as follows: